norisak/BankViewer/README.md

  - Open the command line or terminal in the main folder of the source(the one with the `gradlew` file in it).
  - Run the command `gradlew compileJar`

 The compiled jar file should appear in the build/libs/ folder.
-Put this file in a directory of choice along with the `items.txt` and `cache.json` files.
+Put this file in a directory of choice along with the `items.txt`, `untradables.txt` and `cache.json` files.

 You should now be able to run the jar file and BankViewer should work correctly.